Isaac Blesses JacobMain Points to Remember

 help it

 Activity: Review the family tree.
+Have the students use

-Have the students use generic paper people (like
+generic paper people (like

 Bible Friends) to

 illustrate the lesson.
-Name them and post them on a board, using yarn or dots to
+Name them and post them on a board, using

 True/False